CatlantiS/brew-lab/README.md

 # brew-lab

-This is going to be a web app for creating, sharing and improving home brewing recipes.
+This is going to be a web app for creating, sharing and improving beer recipes.